 Many organizations know how real-time data sharing can help.
-With EDA as the foundation, they are able to tackle the disruptions thrown in their path, while also keeping up with innovation to cope with newly rising demands of their business.
+With event-driven architecture as the foundation, they are able to tackle the disruptions thrown in their path, while also keeping up with innovation to cope with newly rising demands of their business.

 Overall, 62% of all businesses see real-time data distribution as beneficial for over 4 in 10 business operations, even more so with retailers at 65%.

-There are two main reasons businesses are looking to invest in EDA: its real-time capabilities, which allows them to react faster and more efficiently to a fast-paced business environment; and its decoupled nature, which grants the ability to easily adapt to unanticipated disruptions.
-In the face of this dual imperative of handling disruption and innovating at speed to stay afloat, EDA enables the resiliency businesses need.
+There are two main reasons businesses are looking to invest in event-driven architecture: its real-time capabilities, which allows them to react faster and more efficiently to a fast-paced business environment; and its decoupled nature, which grants the ability to easily adapt to unanticipated disruptions.
+In the face of this dual imperative of handling disruption and innovating at speed to stay afloat, event-driven architecture enables the resiliency businesses need.

 When asked what other use cases they would consider in the future or that would spark future interest, retailers cited connecting IoT devices for data ingestion and analytics (47%), developing distributed applications (45%), sharing data across applications (38%), and understanding customer interactions better, i.e. supporting omnichannel at 32%.

-For most retailers, 76%, EDA is in widespread use, albeit at different levels of maturity.
+For most retailers, 76%, event-driven architecture is in widespread use, albeit at different levels of maturity.

-The largest proportion, 26%, has already adopted EDA, with a central team promoting it, supporting a centralized event store/ecosystem, and often integrating it with API initiatives.
-The fact that the largest proportion is at such an advanced level shows a growing wave of early adopters, with the rest following close: 17% have a central team promoting EDA and support a number of event distribution tools and use cases, while 22% already have several instances of EDA across multiple use cases.
+The largest proportion, 26%, has already adopted event-driven architecture, with a central team promoting it, supporting a centralized event store/ecosystem, and often integrating it with API initiatives.
+The fact that the largest proportion is at such an advanced level shows a growing wave of early adopters, with the rest following close: 17% have a central team promoting EDA and support a number of event distribution tools and use cases, while 22% already have several instances of event-driven architecture across multiple use cases.

-Just 11% of respondents have reached the peak of EDA adoption, where skills are prevalent, and EDA is applied throughout the organization to most use cases.
-Conversely, 6% have no plans to look into EDA, while 10% do have plans but have made no progress yet.
+Just 11% of respondents have reached the peak of event-driven architecture adoption, where skills are prevalent, and event-driven architecture is applied throughout the organization to most use cases.
+Conversely, 6% have no plans to look into event-driven architecture, while 10% do have plans but have made no progress yet.

-Progress in the EDA space is undeniable.
-Organizations are seeing their peers move towards full implementation of EDA, and they know they need to cover that distance or risk losing their competitive edge.
+Progress in the space is undeniable.
+Organizations are seeing their peers move towards full implementation of event-driven architecture, and they know they need to cover that distance or risk losing their competitive edge.
 They point at a number of challenges they must face on the way to achieving their goal.

-Across all industries, the majority of organizations, 75%, cite the lack of adequate technology to implement EDA as a roadblock, while others, 59%, say they haven’t yet identified the right tools and vendors to meet their needs.
-Retailers seem even less prepared, with 82% of retail organizations citing the lack of adequate technology to implement EDA.
+Across all industries, the majority of organizations, 75%, cite the lack of adequate technology to implement event-driven architecture as a roadblock, while others, 59%, say they haven’t yet identified the right tools and vendors to meet their needs.
+Retailers seem even less prepared, with 82% of retail organizations citing the lack of adequate technology to implement event-driven architecture.

-One of the most critical hurdles is educating the company on the benefits of EDA, cited by 33% of retailers as a top challenge in their organizations, as well as understanding the benefits of taking an enterprise-wide approach to EDA despite having success in one or more silos (35%).
+One of the most critical hurdles is educating the company on the benefits of event-driven architecture, cited by 33% of retailers as a top challenge in their organizations, as well as understanding the benefits of taking an enterprise-wide approach to event-driven architecture despite having success in one or more silos (35%).

-When considering how to implement EDA, 36% of retailers feel they need to hire more talent with the necessary skills to guarantee success.
+When considering how to implement event-driven architecture, 36% of retailers feel they need to hire more talent with the necessary skills to guarantee success.
 Approximately a quarter, 27%, point to cost as the main issue.

-With the benefits of EDA accepted by tech-savvy staff, the next step is to convince the wider business.
+With the benefits of event-driven architecture accepted by tech-savvy staff, the next step is to convince the wider business.

-For EDA to succeed, it needs buy-in across the business.
-On the IT side, 54% already appreciate the value of real-time event-driven data distribution, pointing at an appetite for EDA.
-This is to be expected as IT jobs are the ones to be immediately aided and streamlined by EDA.
+For event-driven architecture to succeed, it needs buy-in across the business.
+On the IT side, 54% already appreciate the value of real-time event-driven data distribution, pointing at an appetite for event-driven architecture.
+This is to be expected as IT jobs are the ones to be immediately aided and streamlined by it.

 This number, however, drops off to just 40% when looking at business roles, where decision makers might have a harder time connecting the technology with the bottom line.

-On the IT side EDA is well understood: 53% of IT operations and 55% of IT leadership appreciate the value of real-time data, while in the business line the largest proportion, 43%, is senior and executive management, followed by 38% of line of business executives.
+On the IT side event-driven architecture is well understood: 53% of IT operations and 55% of IT leadership appreciate the value of real-time data, while in the business line the largest proportion, 43%, is senior and executive management, followed by 38% of line of business executives.

-This disconnect means the business value of EDA is getting lost in translation between IT and business.
-It’s now more crucial than ever to articulate how an enterprise’s bottom line can benefit from EDA.
+This disconnect means the business value of event-driven architecture is getting lost in translation between IT and business.
+It’s now more crucial than ever to articulate how an enterprise’s bottom line can benefit from event-driven architecture.

-Once an organization has bought into the benefits of EDA, there are five keys to successfully implementing it.
+Once an organization has bought into the benefits of event-driven architecture, there are five keys to successfully implementing it.

-The most frequently cited key to implementing EDA, 82%, was identifying the right technology.
+The most frequently cited key to implementing event-driven architecture, 82%, was identifying the right technology.
 Along those same lines, the second most common response, 53%, was identifying the right partner to help them implement their chosen platform and tools.

-The next most commonly cited keys to successful EDA migration were organizational in nature: 33% identified the need to educate stakeholders across their organization about the benefits of enterprise-wide EDA, and 36% said hiring the right skills for implementation was key.
+The next most commonly cited keys to successful event-driven architecture migration were organizational in nature: 33% identified the need to educate stakeholders across their organization about the benefits of enterprise-wide event-driven architecture, and 36% said hiring the right skills for implementation was key.

-Just over a quarter of respondents, 27%, said finding a cost- effective solution is a key to embarking on their EDA journey.
+Just over a quarter of respondents, 27%, said finding a cost- effective solution is a key to embarking on their event-driven architecture journey.

 Retailers and CPG companies should benchmark themselves against the results of this survey to determine if you are ahead or behind your peers and take the appropriate steps from the “keys to EDA migration” above.